What is a Cyber Security Disaster Recovery Plan?

 Disaster recovery is often perceived as solely an IT department’s responsibility.
 In reality, effective disaster recovery requires collaboration across the entire organisation.
 It involves not only restoring technology but also maintaining business operations, communicating with stakeholders, and managing the overall response.

 For example, during a disaster, the communication team must inform employees, customers, and partners about the situation and the recovery process.
 The human resources department might need to address employee concerns and logistics.
 Senior management must coordinate the overall response and make critical decisions.
-Thus, disaster recovery is a multi-faceted effort that spans the whole organisation.
+Thus, disaster recovery, even when supported by IT disaster recovery services, is a multi-faceted effort that spans the whole organisation.

-Disaster Recovery is Not a Guarantee of No Downtime
+A Cyber Security Disaster Recovery Plan is Not a Guarantee of No Downtime

 RTO is the maximum acceptable amount of time that a system can be down after a disaster, while RPO is the maximum acceptable amount of data loss measured in time.
 Understanding and communicating these objectives help set realistic expectations and ensure everyone is prepared for the recovery process.